Pdominguez15/check-stock-size-backend/README.md

 # MailServer

-This is a Node.js application that uses Express and Nodemailer to send emails when a tracked product is available in stock.
+Node.js application that uses Express for route management.
+Nodemailer for email notifications.
+Cheerio for HTML parsing.

 The application's configuration is managed using environment variables using the dotenv package.

 ## Prerequisites